-QWS is a MIDI sequencer program that runs on 32-bit versions of Microsoft Windows (that is, Windows 95 and upwards).
+QWS is a MIDI sequencer program that runs on Microsoft Windows (Windows 95 and upwards).
 QWS was written by James Bowden, a visually impaired computer programmer.

 It all started some years ago when I bought a new soundcard which sadly wouldn't work with my existing DOS sequencer.
 It was then that I had to switch to a Windows sequencer, but which one?